kmahyyg/YNU2GCalendar/README.md

 # Idea

-Thanks to the future of human, Google provided a powerful calendar ReSTful API.
+Thanks to the future of human, Google provided a powerful calendar.
 As it always do, cooperating with my Pixel, It provided a useful and efficient notification and GTD system.

-Because of the existence of GFW and the poor connectivity of Ehell outside internal network, I finally rewrite it as C/S structure.
-The client side will ask user to give permissions to their own Google Account and Ehell system for fetching courses data and create events.
-The server side will process the JSON file uploaded by user which contains authentication credentials and course info, then convert it to iCalendar format and add to your Google Calendar by creating events and a secondary calendar.
+Without any connection to the world, you can still use this package.

 Using At-A-Glance(R) Feature of Google Pixel Launcher will help you improve your productivity.
 The default event notification is Pop-up Notification at 30 minutes before it happened.